deanturpin/thelaststraw/readme.md

 ![](images/readymeal_waitrose.jpg)

 Interestingly the frozen section has plenty of choice in simply packaged products.
-We like the plastic panel on fresh products?
+We prefer a plastic panel on our fresh stuff?

 ![](images/frozen-versus-fresh-products.jpg)

 # Newspapers
-In the week newspapers are generally OK but at the weekend the food/environment pullouts must come in a plastic bag for convenience.
+In the week newspapers are OK but inexplicably at the weekend the food/environment pullouts come in a plastic bag.

 # Precious Plastic
 Small scale plastic processing kits.
 The future!